-2019 Proposed Budget
+2019 Adopted Budget

 Total Revenues \$ 46,791

 Total Expenditures \$ 47,983

 Fund Balance \$ (1,192)

 General Fund Costs -

 % Funded by General Fund -

 Total Staffing 0 FTE

-This portion of the City of Cupertino's CDBG entitlement is reserved for grants to nonprofit agencies serving low and very low income Cupertino residents.
+This portion of the City of Cupertino's CDBG entitlement is reserved for grants to nonprofit agencies serving low and very-low-income Cupertino residents.
 The agencies provide services such as food assistance, job training, emergency housing, legal assistance, etc.

-- On a quarterly basis, monitor grants, disburse funding, and collect demographic information from each sub-recipient awarded funding through this program. - On a bi-annual basis, issue RFP for grants, reviews grant applications, and makes funding recommendations. - Make presentation to City Council on funding recommendations. - On an annual basis, prepare grant agreements or amend grant agreements for each grantee.
+- On a quarterly basis, monitor grants, disburse funding, and collect demographic information from each sub-recipient awarded funding through this program. - On a bi-annual basis, issue RFP for grants, review grant applications, and make funding recommendations. - Present funding recommendations to City Council. - On an annual basis, prepare grant agreements or amend grant agreements for each grantee.

-It is recommended that a budget of \$47,983 be approved for the Public Service Grants program.
+On June 5, 2018, City Council approved a budget of \$47,983 for the Public Service Grants program.
 This represents an increase of \$795 (1.7%) from the FY 2018 Adopted Budget.